A bunch of Hulu and FX content is coming to Crave next month

 HBO Max did with Ballers and Insecure to Netflix.

 What’s particularly noteworthy with this new Bell situation, though, is that while all episodes of Pam & Tommy and The Americans are coming to Crave, the service is only getting the first 10 seasons of It’s Always Sunny in Philadelphia.
-Meanwhile, only the first 11 seasons of the popular sitcom are available on Disney+, not the subsequent five seasons.
-(Seasons 11-15 are available on FX Now Canada.)
+Meanwhile, all 16 seasons of the series are on Disney+.

 If nothing else, though, this shows that expiring licenses may result in content beginning to stream on unexpected services.
 In some cases, good things come to those who wait.

-Note: Update: 27/02/2024 at 6:13pm ET: This article previously mentioned that only some seasons of It’s Always Sunny are on Disney+, but this is incorrect, as all 16 are.
-The story has been updated accordingly.